| WHY

 process was delayed in the Missouri Foxtrotter primarily

-because the foxtrot is the most diagonal of
+because the foxtrot is the most diagonal of all the intermediate

-specific groups that were closed and standardized to the
+ratio…farthest from pace.
+In specific groups that were closed

-desired ratios of pace to trot, the horses indeed
+and standardized to the desired ratios of pace to trot,

-to the exclusion of any lateral gaits.
+born foxtrotting to the exclusion of any lateral gaits.

 Most